BohdanStarunskyi/go-rss-to-static-website/README.md

 ## Notes & Tips

 * The `extractSource` function uses the hostname parts to derive a short source name; adjust it if you need full domain names.
-* Increase the channel buffer if you parse many feeds simultaneously.
 * Consider sanitizing or truncating long descriptions when rendering HTML.
 * For production use, add error handling/logging and consider rate-limiting or caching.